Can You Get Norovirus Twice? And When? A Complete Answer.

 • Natural killer cells (NK cells) & many other cells.

-• Stomach acid barrier: HCL present inside your stomach is a very effective germ and virus killer.
-Any decrease in your stomach acid by disease or a drug can increase your chance of getting norovirus twice.
+• Stomach acid barrier: HCL inside your stomach is a very effective germ and virus killer.
+Any decrease in your stomach acid by disease or a drug can increase your chance of contracting norovirus again.

 Adaptive or specific immunity (AKA antibodies):